MoonshineSG/emergency-button/README.md

-# Emergency button for the Octoprint
+# Emergency button for the 3D printer (via RPi)

 ![screenshot](schema.png)

-use shielded cable for the button
+use shielded cable for the button. this, together with the capacitor will help with interferences. last thing you need is fake emergency stops :D

 ![screenshot](button.png)